wunderio/ddev-drupal/README.md

   ddev regenerate-phpunit-config
   ```
 - `syncdb`: Synchronizes local database with production.
-  For production you should have set prod alias in drush/sites/self.site.yml
+  For production you should have a prod alias set in drush/sites/self.site.yml
   ```bash
   ddev syncdb
   ```